 This program is offered at times and in formats that meet the needs of working adults.
 This includes:

 An introduction to the field of fraud examination.
-Provides an overview of the general fraud examination methodology and fraud theory approach and outlines the basics surrounding fraud examination - including criminology related to fraud.
-Prereq: ACCT&201 or permission.
+Provides an overview of the general fraud examination methodology and fraud theory approach and outlines the basics surrounding fraud examination including criminology related to fraud.
+Prereq: prior accounting course or instructor permission.

 Introduction to Financial Crimes

-Introduces major categories of financial crime and the legal procedures that are frequently relevant to fraud accounting work.
-Both criminal and civil procedures are covered.
-Prereq: ACCT&201 or permission.
+Intro to major categories of financial crime and the legal procedures which are frequently relevant to fraud accounting work, including both criminal and civil procedures.
+Prereq: prior accounting course or instructor permission.

 Integrate accounting, auditing, and fraud investigative skills.
 Using case studies, analyze documents, evaluate internal controls, and trace funds to resolve accounting irregularities with an emphasis on fraudulent financial reporting.
 Includes indirect methods of reconstructing; income, litigation support, computing commercial and economic damages, and business valuation.
 Prereq: prior accounting course or instructor permission.